SergioJr-C/Projetos-JavaFX/README.md

 IDE Updatesite: http://download.eclipse.org/efxclipse/updates-nightly/site

 If it doesn't compile, right click on the folder and go to java compiler, set java 1.8 as main.

+Create a package for the API, FX_CG_2D_API.java and another package for your project classes.